johnmmason/templates/README.md

-# templates
+# johnmmason/templates
-A collection of various templates
+A collection of various templates.

+Contents:
+* utst_weekly: an HTML email template with simple graphics used by the UT Austin sailing team